Winner of the 2015 West Lancashire Design Awards for Residential and for Sustainability.

 The project prides itself on exploiting a vast number of sustainable measures in the new build.

-Ground source heat pump, low e argon-filled double-glazing, SUDS for rain and grey water and walkable photo-voltaic panels are incorporated along with utilising air-tight SIPs (Structural Insulated Panels) as the main construction method.
-The incredibly air-tight SIP panels were pre-fabricated off site in Ireland and assembled on site over a few weeks to include for the main structural frames of the building.
-A mechanical ventilation heat recovery system is also integrated to reduce heat loss whilst an external blinds system helps to reduce any excess solar gain.
-About two-thirds of the land is dug down to accommodate the ground source loops and the heat generated helps to run the heated swimming pool through-out the year.
+A ground source heat pump, low e argon-filled double-glazing, SUDS for rain and grey water and walkable photo-voltaic panels are incorporated along with utilising air-tight SIPs (Structural Insulated Panels) as the main construction method.
+The incredibly air-tight SIP panels were pre-fabricated off site in Ireland and assembled on site over a few weeks to be included in the main structural frames of the building.
+A mechanical ventilation heat-recovery system is also integrated to reduce heat loss, while an external blinds system helps to reduce any excess solar gain.
+About two thirds of the land is dug down to accommodate the ground source loops and the heat generated helps to run the heated swimming pool through out the year.

-The swimming pool is both a visual and physiological focus for the family; the children look forward to jumping into the pool when they get home from school every day and is incredibly well-used and loved.
+The swimming pool is both a visual and physiological focus for the family – the children look forward to jumping into the pool when they get home from school every day and it is incredibly well used and loved.

-The rest of the farmland within the site is consciously retained as a working farm with a local farmer working the fields throughout the crop cycles whilst the farmhouse itself accommodates the lives of the family- giving rise to a healthy and sustainable co-existence.
+The rest of the farmland within the site is consciously retained as a working farm, with a local farmer working the fields throughout the crop cycles while the farmhouse itself accommodates the lives of the family, giving rise to a healthy and sustainable co-existence.
 The project is imagined as a contemporary eco-farmhouse with working farmland retaining the historical clustering of the farm buildings within the green belt.